emilANS/CubaShopp/README.md

 # How to run it?:

 # Step 1
-Go to the cubaShopp folder and run in your console npm run dev...
+Go to the cubaShopp folder and run in your console npm run dev

 # Step 2
 Go to the src folder and then type in your console npx nodemon server.js